avahoffman/urban-weed-genomics/Supplement.md

 5a](#step-5a---denovo_mapsh)).
 Following the parameter optimization, the program `ustacks` can be run to generate a catalog of loci.

-### 3.1.1 Step 5a - Run `denovo_map.sh`
+## 5.1 Run `denovo_map.sh`

+*Step 5a*.
 Stack assembly will differ based on several different aspects of the dataset(such as the study species, the RAD-seq method used, and/or the quality and quantity of DNA used).
 So it is important to use parameters that will maximize the amount of biological data obtained from stacks.

 There are three main parameters to consider when doing this: